nlfiedler/choose_input_chips/README.md

-# flutter_chips_input
+# choose_input_chips

 Flutter library for building input fields with chips as input options.
-Its appearance is that of a text input field in which text input may be used to display an overlay with suggestions for the user to select a matching item.
+Its appearance is that of a text field in which textual input may be used to populate an overlay with suggestions for the user to select a matching item.
 Initially created by [Danvick Miller](https://github.com/danvick/) and subsequently enhanced by contributions from many others.

 ## Usage